ebrejonl/Chromosomal_reference_Boletus_edulis_EU/README.md

 ### This is the repository that accompanies the publication:
 #### A haplotype-resolved chromosomal reference genome for the porcini mushroom Boletus edulis (will add doi of preprint soon)

-This is a snakemake pipeline for all analysis, with software packaged in containers for reproducibility.
+This is a snakemake pipeline for all analysis, with software packaged in containers with conda/mamba for reproducibility.

 #### to run the pipeline, you need the following:
 - [Snakemake](https://snakemake.readthedocs.io)